This page will provide any updated information on the current COVID-19 situation. We appreciate your patience during this time!

 Information for Tenants

-With cases rising and new strains being found, it is important to keep to the rules.
+It is important to keep to the rules set by the government and our building rules.
 There are people in the building who are at higher health risks, so even if you feel fine, remember these are to help keep everyone safe.

 - If you display any symptoms you must stay in your room, inform staff and arrange for a test.

 - Visitors are NOT allowed in the building.
-Anyone found bringing people into the building will get a warning against their license.
+Anyone found bringing people into the building will receive a penalty against their license.

 - Try and limit your contact with others in the building and limit how many rooms you go in.